 Tickmill offers CFDs on various financial instruments.
 Traders must note that Contract for Deposits (CFDs) are derivative instruments in which there is no physical buying and selling of underlying assets.
 Only the price difference between opening and closing of positions are cash settled.

-Following are the instruments available for trading at Tickmill in the UK:
+Following are the instruments available for trading at Tickmill in South Africa:

-Overall, the number of available instruments at Tickmill is lesser than many other FCA regulated CFD brokers in the UK.
-Approximately 200 financial instruments are available to trade at Tickmill in the UK.
+Overall, the number of available instruments at Tickmill is lesser than many other FSCA-regulated CFD brokers in South Africa.
+Approximately 200 financial instruments are available to trade at Tickmill in South Africa.

-Yes, Tickmill is an FCA regulated forex and CFD broker in the UK and can be considered safe.
-They have No Dealing Desk (NDD) execution policy and cannot take part in clients’ trading position.
+Yes, Tickmill is an FSCA-regulated forex and CFD broker in South Africa and can be considered safe.
+They have a No Dealing Desk (NDD) execution policy and cannot take part in clients’ trading positions.

-The number of available instrument is low and the spreads with the Classic account is high.
-Commission-based traders will find Tickmill much cost effective than other CFD brokers in the UK.
+The number of the available instrument is low and the spreads with the Classic account is high.
+Commission-based traders will find Tickmill much more cost-effective than other CFD brokers in South Africa.
 The support services are excellent and multiple methods can be used to deposit and withdraw.

-Yes, Tickmill is an FCA-regulated CFD broker in the UK.
+Yes, Tickmill is an FSCA-regulated CFD broker in the South Africa.
 They are non-dealing desk broker that allows trading through multiple trading platforms.
-Tickmill can be considered safe for trading in the UK.
+Tickmill can be considered safe for trading in South Africa.

 Tickmill market themselves as NDD and ECN broker for the Pro account.
 However, The standard account at Tickmill is based on market maker execution method.

-Yes, Tickmill has low trading cost, good support services, and allow trading with GBP as the base currency.
-Tickmill is regulated by the FCA of the UK and can be a good choice for beginners.
+Yes, Tickmill has low trading cost and good support services.
+ZAR cannot be chosen as base currency of the account but Tickmill is regulated by the FSCA of South Africa and can be a good choice for beginners.

 There is no commission involved with the standard account at Tickmill as the trading fee is built into spreads.
 Traders who wish to trade with lower spreads can choose the Pro and VIP account at the expense of a fixed commission per lot.